<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2171572209666742&amp;ev=PageView&amp;noscript=1">

-The Swiss e-ID has been a topic of considerable debate, evolving through years of planning, public discourse, and even a referendum.
-On 10 September, the Council of States followed the National Council and voted strongly in favor of the e-ID law, marking a major milestone in a long and at times difficult development.
+The Swiss e-ID has been a topic of considerable debate, evolving through years of planning, public discourse, and even referendums.
+On 10 September 2024, the State Council followed the National Council and voted strongly in favor of the e-ID law.
+On 20 December 2024, the law was finally passed – a milestone in a long and sometimes difficult process.
+The consultation period on the ordinance will now last until October 15, 2025.
+However, opponents initiated a referendum so that Swiss citizens will again have the opportunity to vote for or against the e-ID law.

 Catching up: developments of the e-ID between 2021 and the present